scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 this correlation score, we take the event 3146815, which has the largest number of data associate with it, and compute the correlation coefficient with each of the other events in the Northridge dataset.
-According to the reference [HASH]_ the Northridge dataset we analyzing is expected to contain similar source mechanisms and certainly we see that the correlation score is high for the majority of the events.
-To test the sensitivity of the metric, we also compute the correlation between event 3146815 and itself rotated by 90-degrees strike, and we see that this has very low correlation, which we would expect.
+According to [HASH]_, the Northridge dataset we analyzed is expected to contain similar source mechanisms and certainly we see that the correlation score is high for the majority of the events.
+To test the sensitivity of the metric, we also compute the correlation between event 3146815 and itself rotated by 90-degrees strike, and we see that this has low correlation, which we would expect.

 .. figure:: highlo.png